staticintlucas/staticintlucas.github.io/_projects/stringslice.md

 The `stringslice` crate provides a `StringSlice` trait which allows a string to be sliced correctly regardless of the characters it contains.
 Internally it uses a similar method to the `chars()` iterator I described previously.
 It actually uses `char_indices()` to find the position (in bytes) of each character in the string.
-Using those byte positions it can correctly slice the string on the correct UTF-8 boundaries.
+Using those byte positions, it can correctly slice the string on the correct UTF-8 boundaries.

 Here is the previous example, modified to use `stringslice`: